Solver Parameters

 Default is no flux-bias offsets.

-This example sets a flux-bias value of a qubit in a two-qubit illustrative Ising problem.
+This example sets flux-bias values for a two-qubit chain in an illustrative Ising problem.

 >>> from dwave.system import FixedEmbeddingComposite, DWaveSampler